A New Moral Panic Targets Moms

 In Pennsylvania, mothers are harshly penalized for leaving children unattended in vehicles, even for several minutes.

-While Forst was in the store, a passerby saw the children in the van and called county authorities.
+While Ashley was in the store, a passerby saw the children in the van and called county authorities.
 Cumberland County 911 dispatched Stambaugh, and Kohl’s alerted shoppers about the children over the public address system.
-Forst ran out of the store and drove off because she feared that the police would take her children away, she later told Stambaugh.
+Ashley ran out of the store and drove off because she feared that the police would take her children away, she later told Stambaugh.
 She returned to the store minutes after leaving and waited for the police to arrive.

 ‘Hot car’ panic